keu/docs/software_versioned_docs/version-0.26/integrate-iam.md

 * [The Astronomer CLI](cli-quickstart.md)
 * Admin access on an Astronomer Workspace
-* Direct access to your Kubernetes Cluster (e.g. permission to run `$ kubectl describe po`)
+* Direct access to your Kubernetes Cluster with permission to run `$ kubectl describe po`
-* A compatible version of Kubernetes as described in Astronomer's [Version Compatibility Reference](version-compatibility-reference.md)
+* A compatible version of Kubernetes.
+See [Version Compatibility Reference](version-compatibility-reference.md)
+* Astronomer Software version 0.26.6 or later

 ## AWS